Ruslan-Akhmerov/A-neural-network-potential-for-aluminum/README.md

 ## Files

-- **`Al.frc`** – MedeA force field file containing the trained NNP parameters in native MedeA format.
+- **`NNP-Al.frc`** – MedeA force field file containing the trained NNP parameters in native MedeA format.
 - **`input.nn`** – LAMMPS input script for running molecular dynamics simulations with the NNP.
 - **`scaling.data`** – Scaling parameters for input/output normalization used by the neural network.
 - **`weights.013.data`** – Trained weights and biases of the neural network potential.